aparna4scholas/connect4/README.md

 2.pseudo code
     ->create html table view in index.html
     ->index.html  has header values to display title,player turn,current player
-    ->invoke a function clickMe on each click on table cell
+    ->invoke a function clickMe on each click on table cell.

-    ->intialize player
-    ->by using innerhtml display player value in browser ->take an array named data
-    ->assign '0'values to 6X7 array
-    ->goto browser
-    ->check array table in console
-    ->function clickMe with parameters elementId,tblrow,tblcol
-    ->
+    ---->

 ## Thursday
 1.js